 Paediatric European Network for Treatment of Aids.
 Pharmacokinetic study of once-daily versus twice-daily abacavir and lamivudine in HIV type-1-infected children aged 3-<36 months.
 Antivir Ther.
 2010;15(3):297-305.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/20516550.

 Musiime V, Kendall L, Bakeera-Kitaka S, et al. Pharmacokinetics and acceptability of once- versus twice-daily lamivudine and abacavir in HIV type-1-infected Ugandan children in the ARROW Trial.
 Antivir Ther.
 2010;15(8):1115-1124.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/21149918.

-World Health Organization (WHO).
+World Health Organization.
 Preferred antiretroviral medicines for treating and preventing HIV infection in younger children: Report of the WHO paediatric antiretroviral working group.
-2008. http://www.who.int/hiv/paediatric/Sum_WHO_ARV_Ped_ARV_dosing.pdf.
+2008.
+Available at http://www.who.int/hiv/paediatric/Sum_WHO_ARV_Ped_ARV_dosing.pdf.
+Accessed February 17, 2016.